-Car manufacturing has been a vast function, which further involved further attachment of several smaller functions, which are intricately integrated with each other to form a major production facility.
-This function is known for its accuracy as there is no margin for errors in its existence and the company producing cars cannot take any chances with the outcome, as the yield is expected to be of topmost quality and have an exceptionally long life, enduring varied conditions in terms of operation or driving.
+The Marketing mix of Nissan analyses the 4Ps of Nissan, which includes the Product, Price, Place and Promotion of Nissan.
+Car manufacturing has a vast function, which further involves the attachment of several smaller functions, which are intricately integrated to form a significant production facility.
+This function is known for its accuracy as there is no margin for errors in its existence, and the company producing cars cannot take any chances with the outcome, as the yield is expected to be of topmost quality and have an exceptionally long life, enduring varied conditions in terms of operation or driving.

-All the major car production companies have a long legacy backing there name and this experience has supported these companies to grow manifold within all these years, becoming market leaders or major shareholders in their own way.
-One such name in car manufacturing is that of Japanese motor vehicle giant, Nissan, which has a long history of car manufacturing and exporting.
-It was established in 1914, when the very first car was produced by the name of DAT and the company’s original registered was Datsun, which continued till 1933, when it first produced under the name of Nissan.
+All the major car production companies have a long legacy backing their name and brand reputation, and this experience has supported these companies to grow manifold within all these years, becoming market leaders or significant shareholders on their own.
+One such name in car manufacturing is that of Japanese motor vehicle giant Nissan, which has a long car manufacturing and exporting history.
+It was established in 1914 when the name of DAT produced the first car, and the company’s original registration was Datsun, which continued till 1933 when it was first produced under the name of Nissan.

-Currently the company has a stronghold in many Asian countries and after the 1999 pact with French giant Renault, the stature has raised in other parts of the world as well.
-Nissan and Renault are now collectively operating in many countries, by providing same models of cars with different names, and Renault has major voting stakes in Nissan.
-Nissan is the sixth largest car manufacturer of the world, whereas it is considered as the biggest Japanese participant in some countries, such as China, Russia and Mexico, and enjoys major proportion of the market in several other nations.
-It provides latest and off the hook models to its target customers, and has been operating three major auto brands, like Nissan, Datsun and Infiniti, with each of the brands having their own niche and appeal.
+Currently, the company has a stronghold in many Asian countries, and after the 1999 pact with French giant Renault, its stature has risen in other parts of the world as well.
+Nissan and Renault are now collectively operating in many countries, y providing the same models of cars with different names, and Renault has significant voting stakes in Nissan.
+Nissan is the sixth largest car manufacturer in the world.
+In contrast, it is considered the most significant Japanese participant in some countries, such as China, Russia, and Mexico.
+It enjoys a substantial proportion of the market in several other nations.
+It provides the latest and off-the-hook models to its target audience of customers.
+It has been operating three major auto brands, Nissan, Datsun, and Infiniti, each with its niche and appeal.

 About Nissan